promatia/acts/act_proposals/economy.md

 These enterprises shall each initially have 1,000,000 shares of stock.
 Each will begin operations with an initial investment of a minimum of 1,000,000 Promas, except for the Promatia Land Company and the Promatia Mail Company.

 #### Paragraph 4: Sale of Stock
-The Ministry of Finance may sell stock in these enterprises, but may sell no more than 50% + 1 shares of the total voting stock and total stock in each enterprise.
+The Ministry of the Economy may sell stock in these enterprises, but may sell no more than 50% + 1 shares of the total voting stock and total stock in each enterprise.
 In other words, the Government may sell stock but must always retain voting and equity control.
 Shares of Progo may not be sold.

 #### Paragraph 5: Removal from Government Control
 Should the people decide to remove control of these enterprises from state control, each citizen of Promatia at that time shall become an equal owner of the stock of the company.
 Progo may not be removed from government control.

 #### Segment 3: Citizens' Dividend (Universal Basic Income)
 1. All surplus profits of the Government's share of State-Owned Enterprises not reinvested into those enterprises are to be distributed to all citizens evenly as the Citizens' Dividend.
-2. The Minister of Finance may determine what share of profits are to be paid out as dividends or reinvested and the frequency of payments, but dividends may not represent more than 90% of profits and no less than 10% of profits and shall be paid no later than once per year.
+2. The Minister of the  may determine what share of profits are to be paid out as dividends or reinvested and the frequency of payments, but dividends may not represent more than 90% of profits and no less than 10% of profits and shall be paid no later than once per year.

-### Section 3: Finance
+### Section 3: Economy

 #### Segment 1: Establishment

 ##### Paragraph 1: Promabank
-There shall exist the Ministry of Finance.
+There shall exist the Ministry of the Economy.

 ##### Paragraph 2: Ministry of Taxation
-There shall exist a Ministry of Taxation, a subministry of the Ministry of Finance, which shall serve as the official taxation authority in Promatia.
+There shall exist a Ministry of Taxation, a subministry of the Ministry of the Economy, which shall serve as the official taxation authority in Promatia.

 ##### Paragraph 3: Minsitry of Monetary Regulation
-There shall exist a Ministry of Monetary Regulation, a subministry of the Ministry of Finance, which shall serve as the official independent council with which Promabank shall be run.
+There shall exist a Ministry of Monetary Regulation, a subministry of the Ministry of the Economy, which shall serve as the official independent council with which Promabank shall be run.

 ##### Paragraph 4: Ministry of the Budget
-There shall exist a Ministry of the Budget, a subministry of the Ministry of Finance, which shall serve as the authority that shall decide the budget of the government.
+There shall exist a Ministry of the Budget, a subministry of the Ministry of the Economy, which shall serve as the authority that shall decide the budget of the government.

 ##### Paragraph 5: Ministry of Trade
-There shall exist a Ministry of Trade, a subministry of the Ministry of Finance, which shall serve as the authority that implements the trade rules of Promatia and makes recommendations to the organisations and government of Promatia as to the best trade practices.
+There shall exist a Ministry of Trade, a subministry of the Ministry of the Economy, which shall serve as the authority that implements the trade rules of Promatia and makes recommendations to the organisations and government of Promatia as to the best trade practices.

 ##### Paragraph 6: Ministry of National Investment
-There shall exist a Ministry of National Investment, a subministry of the Ministry of Finance, which shall serve as the independent council that makes investments on behalf of the government and which shall have direct authority over the Sovereign Wealth Fund (SWF).
+There shall exist a Ministry of National Investment, a subministry of the Ministry of the Economy, which shall serve as the independent council that makes investments on behalf of the government and which shall have direct authority over the Sovereign Wealth Fund (SWF).

 ##### Paragraph 7: Ministry of the Treasury
-There shall exist a Ministry of the Treasury, a subministry of the Ministry of Finance, which shall serve as the independent council that shall supervise government assets and the government bank account.
+There shall exist a Ministry of the Treasury, a subministry of the Ministry of the Economy, which shall serve as the independent council that shall supervise government assets and the government bank account.

 #### Segment 2: Purpose
-The purpose of the Ministry of Finance is to
+The purpose of the Ministry of the Economy is to
 - Finance the people, businesses, organisations, and government of Promatia
 - Securely hold the funds of the people, businesses, organisations, and government of Promatia
 - Manage the creation and destruction of Proma